spoonscen/typescript-design-patterns/README.md

   * The Abstract Factory Pattern provides an interface for creating families of realted or dependent objects without specifying their concrete classes.
 * Singleton
   * The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.
+* Command `npm run command`
+  * The Command Pattern encapsulates a request as an object, thereby letting you parmameterize other objects with different requests, queue or log requests, and support undoable operations.

 # Notes
 - No variable should hold a reference to a concrete class.